cardano-community/koios-python/README.md

 ## What is Koios Python?
 **Koios Python** is a library based on [Koios](https://www.koios.rest/) Elastic Query Layer for [Cardano Node](https://github.com/input-output-hk/cardano-node/) by [Cardano Community Guild Operators](https://github.com/cardano-community). <br>
 **Koios** is best described as a Decentralized and Elastic RESTful query layer for exploring data on Cardano blockchain to consume within applications/wallets/explorers/etc. <p>
-Resource and maintenance requirements for Cardano blockchain components (e.g. cardano-node, cardano-db-sync) are ever-growing.
-Along with that, every builder needs to identify how to query complex information from the chain.
+**Koios** is really useful for developers because resource and maintenance requirements for Cardano blockchain components (e.g. cardano-node, cardano-db-sync) are ever-growing.
+It also simplifies how to query complex information from the blockchain.

 This library allows getting data from the Cardano Blockchain using a simple syntaxis in your Python code.
 All the querys follow REST operations:

 - Supported REST Services: